Farm Security Administration: Photographers

 Fifteen photographers (ordered by year of hire) would produce the bulk of work on this project.
-Their diverse, visual documentation elevated government's mission from the "relocation" tactics of a Resettlement Administration to strategic solutions which would depend on America recognizing rural and already poor Americans, facing death by depression and dust.
-FSA photographers: Arthur Rothstein (1935), Theodor Jung (1935), Ben Shahn (1935), Walker Evans (1935), Dorothea Lange (1935), Carl Mydans (1935), Russell Lee (1936), Marion Post Wolcott (1936), John Vachon (1936, photo assignments began in 1938), Jack Delano (1940), John Collier (1941), Marjory Collins (1941), Louise Rosskam (1941), Gordon Parks (1942) and Esther Bubley (1942).
+Their diverse, visual documentation elevated government's mission from the "relocation" tactics of a Resettlement Administration to strategic solutions which would depend on America recognizing rural and already poor Americans, facing death by depression and dust: Arthur Rothstein (1935), Theodor Jung (1935), Ben Shahn (1935), Walker Evans (1935), Dorothea Lange (1935), Carl Mydans (1935), Russell Lee (1936), Marion Post Wolcott (1936), John Vachon (1936, photo assignments began in 1938), Jack Delano (1940), John Collier (1941), Marjory Collins (1941), Louise Rosskam (1941), Gordon Parks (1942) and Esther Bubley (1942).

 With America's entry into World War II, FSA would focus on a different kind of relocation as orders were issued for internment of Japanese Americans.
 FSA photographers would be transferred to the Office of War Information during the last years of the war and completely disbanded at the war's end.
 Photographers like Howard R. Hollem, Alfred T. Palmer, Arthur Siegel and OWI's Chief of Photographers John Rous were working in OWI before FSA's reorganization there.
 As a result of both teams coming under one unit name, these other individuals are sometimes associated with RA-FSA's pre-war images of American life.
 Though collectively credited with thousands of Library of Congress images, military ordered, positive-spin assignments like these four received starting in 1942, should be separately considered from pre-war, depression triggered imagery.
 FSA photographers were able to take time to study local circumstances and discuss editorial approaches with each other before capturing that first image.
 Each one talented in her or his own right, equal credit belongs to Roy Stryker who recognized, hired and empowered that talent.